Amsco Windows Reviews | Read Opinions From Homeowners & Installers

 Tuan - Homeowner - from 2022

 Tuan, thanks for the question.
-I would not use Amsco windows myself, I don't feel like that window is all that high quoalty.
+I would not use Amsco myself, I don't feel like that window is all that high quoalty.
 I think you could find a "good window" (see my list below) that would be much better than the Amsco and hopefully a roughly the same cost.

 As to repair or replace, my notion says replace -- if you were saying this was a historic house that used real craftsman like materials then I would say you should repair them to keep the integrity and value of the home.
 I think in the long run you would be better served financially replacing the windows.